-Ronda is one of Andalucia’s famous pueblo nuevos (white towns) and is perched above El Tajo Gorge in the Serrania de Ronda with spectacular views across the mountains down to the Costa del Sol.
+Ronda is probably the most famous of Andalucia’s ‘pueblos blancos’ (white towns) and is perched above El Tajo Gorge in the Serrania de Ronda with spectacular views across the mountains and valleys.

-Despite being called the new bridge it’s actually over 200 years old and is probably the most recognisable thing about Ronda.
-The cobbled bridge spans the gorge between the old town (la ciudad) and the new town (el mercadillo) and, despite its bloodthirsty history (the chamber above the central arch was apparently used as a torture chamber during the Civil War with some unfortunate prisoners being thrown to their deaths at the bottom of the gorge), is now more of a tourist selfie spot.
+Despite being called the new bridge, the Puente Nuevo is actually over 200 years old and is easily the most recognisable landmark in Ronda (and what most people come to see).
+The cobbled bridge spans El Tajo gorge between the old and new towns and, despite its bloodthirsty history, is now more of a tourist selfie spot.